cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Type: _float_

 Overrun factor: maximum factor by which fan will exceed rated flow (at reduced pressure, not explicitly modeled).
-CSE delivers flows demanded by terminals until total flow at supply fan reaches sfanVfDs \* sfanVsMxF, then reduces maximum flows to terminals, keeping them in proportion to terminal design flows, to keep total flow at that value.
+CSE delivers flows demanded by terminals until total flow at supply fan reaches sfanVfDs * sfanVsMxF, then reduces maximum flows to terminals, keeping them in proportion to terminal design flows, to keep total flow at that value.

 We recommend giving 1.0 to eliminate overrun in constant volume modeling.

 {{
   member_table({
     "units": "",
-    "legal_range": "_x_ $\\ge$ 1.0",
+    "legal_range": "_x_ ≥ 1.0",
     "default": "1.3",
     "required": "No",
     "variability": "constant"